AsherBond/cato/INSTALL.md

 ps -eafl | grep cato_ | grep -v grep
 ```

-If all five processes are not running, check the logfiles for errors.
+If all processes are not running, check the logfiles for errors.

 ```
 cd /var/cato/log